 - real vanilla extract

 Then after you make the pie crust, I suggest shaping it into a rectangle before wrapping in plastic wrap, this will make it easier to roll out to that shape.
 Then allow the dough to rest for 30 minutes in your refrigerator.

-Once the pumpkin pie filling is thorough combined, pour it into the pie crust.
-Annnnd this is the exact moment, I realized I forgot to partially bake my crust.
+Annnnd this is the exact moment, I realized I forgot to partially bake my crust (insert crying emoji).

 Why is par-baking a crust important?

 It’s not, really.
 Unless you don’t want the bottom crust to be soggy, especially in custard pie recipes.
 And you’ll see in these photos, exactly why I suggest you do this step.
 But hey, things happen.
 People forget stuff. 😂

 Then slide the pie on the rack in the lower third of your oven and bake for 30 to 40 minutes or until the pie is set and the crust is golden.